-Dr Bates Gill is Professor of Asia-Pacific Security Studies at Macquarie University and an Associate Fellow with the Royal Institute of International Affairs (Chatham House, London).
+Dr Bates Gill is Professor of Asia-Pacific Security Studies at Macquarie University and a Senior Associate Fellow with the Royal United Services Institute (RUSI) in London.
+He is also the inaugural Scholar-in-Residence for 2020–21 with the Asia Society Australia.

-Dr Gill an internationally-respected scholar and policy expert, with a 30-year career as a researcher, author, advisor, and board member, focusing on Chinese and Asian politics, foreign policy and security.
+Dr Gill is an internationally respected scholar and policy expert, with a 30-year career as a researcher, author, advisor and board member, focusing on Chinese and Asian politics, foreign policy and security.

-Before joining SIPRI, Dr. Gill held the Freeman Chair in China Studies at the Center for Strategic and International Studies in Washington, D.C (2002-2007) and previously served as a Senior Fellow in Foreign Policy Studies and inaugural Director of the Center for Northeast Asian Policy Studies at the Brookings Institution (1998-2002).
+Before joining SIPRI, Dr Gill held the Freeman Chair in China Studies at the Center for Strategic and International Studies in Washington, DC (2002–07) and previously served as a Senior Fellow in Foreign Policy Studies and inaugural Director of the Center for Northeast Asian Policy Studies at the Brookings Institution (1998–02).
 He also held the Fei Yiming Professorship at the Johns Hopkins University Center for Chinese and American Studies, Nanjing, China.

 Among his more than 200 publications, he is author, co-author, or co-editor of seven books, including: Governing the Bomb: Civilian Control and Democratic Accountability of Nuclear Weapons (Oxford University Press, 2010); Asia’s New Multilateralism (Columbia University Press, 2009); Rising Star: China’s New Security Diplomacy (Brookings, 2007; revised edition 2010; republished in Japanese 2014); and China: The Balance Sheet (Public Affairs, 2006).
 His latest book is titled China Matters: Getting it Right for Australia, co-authored with Linda Jakobson and published in 2017.